kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Note: `NotRequired` restart policy for resize does not *guarantee* that a container won't be restarted.
 If the runtime knows a resize will trigger a restart, it should return an error instead, and the Kubelet will retry the resize on the next pod sync.
-The restart behavior when shrinking memory limits is not yet defined.
+The behavior when shrinking memory limits is defined under [Memory Limit Decreases](#memory-limit-decreases) below.

 Setting the flag to separately control CPU & memory is due to an observation that usually CPU can be added/removed without much problem whereas changes to